Cardiovascular System

 A life-size, detailed human heart model that is dissectible into 2 parts

-A complete human circulatory system model that is half life-size, depicting arteries, veins, and the major organs involved in circulation
+A complete human cardiovascular system model that is half life-size, depicting arteries, veins, and the major organs involved in circulation

 For a more hands-on approach, have students dissect a sheep heart to investigate the anatomy of a mammalian heart.
 At the microscopic level, students can explore the cellular structure of the human aorta, vena cava, veins, arteries, and blood with circulatory system microscope slides.
 This is also a good time to discuss blood types and engage students with a blood typing activity using synthetic blood or Carolina® Blood Typing Cards.
 Everything is ready for you–just add blood and stir.
 That’s an easy recipe for learning.